videre-project/MTGOSDK/docs/guides/collection.md

   mainboard,
   sideboard,
   name: "Mono Red Burn",
-  format: PlayFormat.Legacy
+  format: CollectionManager.Decks.First().Format
 );

 Console.WriteLine($"Created: {deck.Name}");
 Console.WriteLine($"Format: {deck.Format?.Name}");
 ```

 You can provide just the card name (the SDK will look up the ID when needed), just the catalog ID (for maximum efficiency), or both (name for readability, ID for performance).
 The catalog ID is the unique identifier for a specific card printing in MTGO's database.
+The optional `format` parameter accepts a `PlayFormat` instance (such as a deck's `Format` property) used to associate the deck with a format.

 These deck objects don't appear in the collection scene of the MTGO client by default.
 They exist in memory and can be used for operations like matchmaking or export, but they're not persisted unless you explicitly save them.